starshev/Python-T-Test-for-NYC-Taxi-Fares-Research/README.md

 It represents a workplace scenario featuring a fictional data consulting firm tasked with analyzing the relationship between fare amounts and payment type.

-The project was carried out using Jupyter Notebooks and is presented in PDF format.
+The project was conducted using Jupyter Notebooks and is presented in PDF format.